chef/chef-web-docs/content/ruby.md

 end
 ```

-##### if modifier
+**if modifier**

-`if` can be used as a modifier if the execution is a single line.
-The
+`if` can be used as a modifier that executes the left side of an expression
-left side of the expression executes, if and only if the right side of
-the expression is true.
-Favor modifier `if` usage when having a single-line body.
+if the right side of the expression is true.
+The `if` modifier expression must
-`else` and `elsif` statements are not supported when using `if` as a modifier.
+be a single line, and `else` and `elsif` statements are not supported.

-For example, using an `if` modifier with the `platform` node attribute:
+In the following example, the `do_ubuntu_thing` function will execute if the platform on a node is Ubuntu.

 ```ruby
 do_ubuntu_thing if platform?('ubuntu')